ton-community/tutorials/docs/01-wallet/testnet-tonweb.md

 As you can see in the explorer, the TON balance of our wallet is currently zero.
 We will need to fund our wallet by asking somebody to transfer some TON coins to our address.
 But wait... isn't this dangerous?
 How can we transfer some coins to the smart contract before it is deployed?

 It turns out that this isn't a problem on TON.
-The TON blockchain maintains a list of accounts by address and stores the TON coin balance per address.
+TON Blockchain maintains a list of accounts by address and stores the TON coin balance per address.
 Since our wallet smart contract has an address, it can have a balance, even before it has been deployed.
 Let's send 2 TON to our wallet address.

 When using testnet, TON coins can be received for free.
 Using Telegram messenger, open the faucet [https://t.me/testgiver_ton_bot](https://t.me/testgiver_ton_bot) and request some coins from the bot by providing your wallet address.